What are the different types of boilers available in the UK?

 - Very rarely will be compatible with solar panels.

-- Faster and more simple to install than a conventional boiler because all components are built into one unit.
+- Faster and more simple to install than a regular because all components are built into one unit.

-- Faster and more effective hot water to multiple taps.
+- Faster and more effective hot water to multiple taps at once.

 - Storage will be needed for the cylinder.

-- Hot water read on demand will depend on the size of your cylinder.
+- Hot water ready on demand will depend on the size of your cylinder.

-Conventional boilers are the oldest kinds of boilers on this list and that’s why they’re also known as traditional boilers.
+Conventional boilers are the oldest type of boilers on this list, and that’s why they’re also known as traditional boilers.

-They use both a cylinder and a water storage tank, meaning they can take up quite a lot of space in the home.
+They use both a hot water cylinder in the airing cupboard and a cold water storage tank in the loft.
+Therefore meaning they can take up quite a lot of space in the home.

 These boilers are very good at supplying water to different parts of the home at the same time, which is something that combi boilers really struggle with.

-Despite their longevity, they’re also compatible with a wide range of energy efficient options such as solar thermal systems.
+They are also compatible with a wide range of energy-efficient options such as solar thermal systems.

 - Hot water can run from more than one tap at a time.